weirdgloop/cresbot/README.md

 * `api_url` is the URL of the MediaWiki wiki API access point.
 * `api_username` is the username of the account to log into the MediaWiki API with.
 * `api_password` is the password of the account to log into the MediaWiki API with.
 * `log_file` is the location of the log file used by cresbot.
+Remember to crate the directory before running the script to avoid errors.
 This is normally the logs subdirectory within the cresbot directory.
 * `log_level_file` is the log level setting used when logging to a file.
 * `log_level_stream` is the log level setting used when logging via a stream.
 * `tasks` is a placeholder for the list of tasks requested to be run from the command line.